 What if I owe in back taxes between $10,000 and $25,000?

 There are other forms of IRS Installment Agreements you may qualify for you if you owe more than $10,000.
 One of these programs is called a Streamlined Installment Agreement.
-However, keep in mind that acceptance to this IRS installment agreement isn’t always guaranteed.
+However, keep in mind that acceptance to this program isn’t always guaranteed.
 The IRS typically requires more financial records to apply for this program.
 With a streamlined plan, you have 72 months to pay.
 Additionally, your minimum monthly payment is typically your balance divided by 72.

 What if I owe between $25,000 and $50,000?